loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 {% include note.html content="
 Running your app with the `node` command is appropriate when you're developing on your local machine.
-In production, you should consider using a [process manager](http://strong-pm.io/using ).
+In production, consider using [API Connect](https://developer.ibm.com/apiconnect/) or a [process manager](http://strong-pm.io/) for scalability and reliability.
 " %}

 Open your browser to [http://0.0.0.0:3000/](http://0.0.0.0:3000/) (on some systems, you may need to use [http://localhost:3000](http://localhost:3000/) instead).
 You'll see the default application response that displays some JSON with some status information; for example: